elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--This query helps analyze which countries contribute the most content to Netflix.
+- This query helps analyze which countries contribute the most content to Netflix.

--It can highlight global content distribution trends and which markets dominate Netflix’s library.
+- It can highlight global content distribution trends and which markets dominate Netflix’s library.

--The results may reveal whether Netflix focuses more on specific countries or has a diverse international catalog.
+- The results may reveal whether Netflix focuses more on specific countries or has a diverse international catalog.

 ### 5.find the Content Count by Rating.
 ```sql